VeinSyct/Threeverse/README.md

       },delay:2400})
     }else console.log('No internet!')

-Call function create in the engine and start loading your GLTF/FBX assets in threeverse virtual experience engine
+Call function create in the engine and start loading your GLTF/FBX assets in threeverse virtual experience engine.

+The assets must be shared [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) allow all to be able for the threeverse engine to load from cross origin.